 Lessen the messes.
 Once again, start small, take on one corner at a time.
 De-clutter the console table in the entrance, clear the kitchen island, organize your desk or a drawer.
 Dirty, disorderly or chaotic surroundings and visual clatter and clutter can result in irritability, agitation, sadness and helplessness.
 Feeling overwhelmed will have a significant effect on your mood.
 Small successes will motivate you to proceed with the next target area.
 Do it often.
 Free the interior space from needless things.
 Keep the essentials accessible and in its place.
 It will only make life easier.

 Okay, it might not be you who need to read this.
-Perhaps when solutions are in place like demarcated storage compartments for specific items, it will encourage those sharing the same spaces to keep it neat and tidy.
+Perhaps when solutions are in a place like demarcated storage compartments for specific items, it will encourage those sharing the same spaces to keep it neat and tidy.
 This will help to minimise those “where is my…” moments!
 Also, let them read this!

 Comfort is a strong point to consider.
 How can your interior support you with your tasks and lifestyle?
 What will make your interior comfortable physically in terms of temperature, seating, movement, familiarity etc?
 Also, think of the touch sense – soft fabrics, cold & warm surfaces etc.

 Mental and emotional comfort should also be considered.
 Even though you might not realise it consciously, there can be negative associations with items in interior spaces.
 These can provoke undesirable feelings which will drain you.
-Be aware to rather keep items associated with good memories and that make you smile, in more obvious places.
+Be aware to rather keep items associated with good memories and that makes you smile, in more obvious places.
 Get a positive and inspirational boost.
 Collect and beautifully arrange items from enjoyable outings with elevating people and which will remind you of great times.

 Colour can impact us on a physical, mental, emotional and psychological level.
 Colour can influence one’s temperament and liveliness, and studies have revealed that it can alter body temperature and appetite.